-The financial statements are presented with the reporting and presentation requirements of the Companies and Allied Matters Act, 2020, IFRS Accounting Standards as issued by the International Accounting Standards Board and the Financial Reporting Council of Nigeria Act, No.6, 2011.
+The financial statements are presented with the reporting and presentation requirements of the Companies and Allied Matters Act, 2020, IFRS Accounting Standards as issued by the International Accounting Standards Board and the Financial Reporting Council of Nigeria (Amendment) Act, 2023.
 The Directors consider that the format adopted is the most suitable for the Company.

-Auditor
+Independent Auditor

-Ernst & Young were appointed on 28 December 2022 and have indicated their willingness to continue in office as the Company's auditor in accordance with section 401(2) of the Companies and Alled Matter Act, 2020.
+Ernst & Young have indicated their willingness to continue in office as the Company's auditor in accordance with section 401(2) of the Companies and Allied Matter Act, 2020.

-A Resolution will be proposed at the Annual General meeting empowering the Director to fix their remuneration.
+A Resolution will be proposed at the Annual General meeting empowering the Directors to fix their remuneration.

-By order of the Board
+uni By order of the Board

-Akeem Babaturde FRC/2014/NBA/00000007513 Company Secretary
+Akeem Bababunde FRC/2014/NBA/00000007513 Company Secretary